Scottish Budget 2025 to 2026: Your Scotland, Your Finances - a guide

 The Scottish Budget is a living process that takes place all year round.

 It begins with the publication of the Medium Term Financial Strategy (MTFS), normally in May each year.
 The MTFS sets the medium-term context for annual budget decisions by presenting the outlooks for funding and spending over a five-year period and the Government’s overall strategy for ensuring the sustainability of public finances.
 There was no MTFS in May 2024 because of the UK Government General Election.
-It is expected to return in 2025.
+The next MTFS will be published on 29 May 2025.

-The Programme for Government is published at the start of each Parliamentary year and sets out the Scottish Government’s objectives and top priorities.
-The budget then sets out how the objectives of the Scottish Government will be funded.
+The Programme for Government is published at the start of each Parliamentary year and sets out our objectives and top priorities.
+The budget then sets out how our objectives will be funded.
 This year’s Programme for Government: Serving Scotland, outlines key priorities across various sectors to support economic recovery, address inequality, and promote sustainability.

 Spending decisions are informed by forecasts by the Scottish Fiscal Commission (SFC).
-The SFC provide forecasts of the Scottish economy, tax receipts, social security expenditure and an assessment of Scottish Government’s projections of borrowing twice yearly – once at the MTFS and once at Budget.
+The SFC provide forecasts of the Scottish economy, tax receipts, social security expenditure and an assessment of our projections of borrowing twice yearly – once at the MTFS and once at Budget.

-To help understand how the budget might affect different people in Scotland, the Scottish Government also produces the Equality and Fairer Scotland Budget Statement (EFSBS) An additional publication on ‘Distributional Analysis’, shows that our tax and social security system is “progressive” - the higher a household’s income, the greater the share of their income they pay in tax, and the less they receive in social security.
+To help understand how the budget might affect different people in Scotland, we also produce the Equality and Fairer Scotland Budget Statement (EFSBS) An additional publication on ‘Distributional Analysis’, shows that our tax and social security system is “progressive” - the higher a household’s income, the greater the share of their income they pay in tax, and the less they receive in social security.

-The Scottish Government sets out its spending plans in the Scottish Budget and the introduction of a Budget Bill each December.
+We sets out our spending plans in the Scottish Budget and the introduction of a Budget Bill each December.
 Once the Budget Bill is introduced to Parliament, it goes through 3 stages before coming into effect:

-• Stage 3: MSPs decide on any further changes proposed by Scottish Government
+Stage 3: MSPs decide on any further changes proposed

 The Budget is then amended during the year via the Autumn and Spring budget revisions.
 This supports financial scrutiny and allows the Scottish Parliament to authorise any changes to the Budget Act.